Waste

 About this question

-To drive effective progress, targets should be specific, measurable, achievable, realistic and time bound (SMART).
-Targets should be approved by the company’s senior management, and relevant employees should be accountable for the monitoring and achievement of KPIs.
+To drive effective progress, targets should be specific, measurable, achievable, realistic, and time-bound (SMART).
+They should be approved by the company’s senior management, with relevant employees held accountable for the monitoring and achievement of KPIs.

 Applicability: Brand, Retailer, Brand and Retailer